Seven Great Gifts for College Graduates

 Rent-free living should not last forever.

-5. A car.
 If you have the means, a used car would make a good gift for the graduate as well.
-It doesn’t have to be the latest model, but employers expect employees to have reliable transportation; a clunker that breaks down once a week and causes the new employee to be late arriving to the office will not make a good impression and will not do any favors for career advancement.
+It doesn’t have to be the latest model, but employers expect employees to have reliable transportation; a clunker that breaks down once a week and causes the new employee to be late arriving at the office will not make a good impression and will not do any favors for career advancement.

 If you are a parent of a graduate this year, what gifts, if any, will you be bestowing upon your graduates?